-- A. Rate the use of clearly stated performance levels for each task. - B. Rate the availability of stated performance levels to students and potential employers.
-C. Rate the opportunity for students to demonstrate (practice) competency of a task before the instructor verifies a student's performance.
-D. Rate the use of a progress chart or other method (with specific tasks) to indicate students' progress.
-POSSIBLE DOCUMENTS (paper or electronic records): A. Provide a task sheet or other measurement tools.
-B. Provide the evaluation criteria from the syllabus, progress chart, or task sheet.
-C. Provide a task sheet or student progress chart.
+- A. Rate the use of clearly stated performance levels for each task. - B. Rate the availability of stated performance levels to students and potential employers. - C. Rate the opportunity for students to demonstrate (practice) competency of a task before the instructor verifies a student's performance. - D. Rate the use of a progress chart or other method (with specific tasks) to indicate students' progress.

+POSSIBLE DOCUMENTS (paper or electronic records):

+A. Provide a task sheet or other measurement tools.

+- B. Provide the evaluation criteria from the syllabus, progress chart, or task sheet. - C. Provide a task sheet or student progress chart.

 D. Provide the school policy on student evaluation, sample of student progress chart, and use an actual record with student identifying information blocked out.

-7.6 SAFETY STANDARDS 7.6 Safety instruction must be given prior to lab/shop work and be an integral part of the training program.
+7.6 SAFETY STANDARDS

+Safety instruction must be given prior to lab/shop work and be an integral part of the training program.
 A safety test must be included in the training program.
 Students and instructors should comply with personal and environmental safety practices associated with clothing; eye protection; hand tools; power equipment; proper ventilation; and the handling, storage, and disposal of chemicals/materials in accordance with local, state, and federal safety and environmental regulations.

 A. Is safety instruction given prior to lab/shop work?
 YES NO B. Are safety tests given in the training program?
 YES NO POSSIBLE DOCUMENTS: A. Show an example of the safety test, course of study, course outline, posters, etc. B. Provide the course of study and sample of the safety test.
-7.7 PERSONAL STANDARDS 7.7 All training activities and instructional material should emphasize the importance of maintaining high personal standards.
-A. Rate the emphasis placed on the following in all training activities and instructional materials: 1. the importance of maintaining good relationships with fellow employees 2. respect for fellow students' tools and other property 3. the development of good customer relations 4. appropriate clothing like that found in local shops 5. student cleanliness to ensure seats, steering wheels, etc. are not greasy or damaged after the job is complete POSSIBLE DOCUMENTS: A. The evaluation team will conduct a visual inspection.
-Provide instructional materials, class / lab / shop rules.

-7.8 WORK HABITS/ETHICS

-The training program should be organized in such a manner that work habits and ethical practices required on the job are an integral part of the instruction.

-A. Rate the degree to which the training program develops work habits that coincide with work habits required on the job.
+7.7 PERSONAL STANDARDS All training activities and instructional material should emphasize the importance of ma personal standards.
+7.7 aintaining high A. Rate the emphasis placed on the following in all training activities and instructional materials: the importance of maintaining good relationships with fellow employees respect for fellow students' tools and other property the development of good customer relations appropriate clothing like that found in local shops student cleanliness to ensure seats, steering wheels, etc. are not greasy or damaged after the job is complete POSSIBLE DOCUMENTS: A. The evaluation team will conduct a visual inspection.
+P materials, class / lab / shop rules. rovide instructional 7.8 WORK HABITS/ETHICS The training program should be organized in such a manner that work habits and ethica the job are an integral part of the instruction.
+7.8 Il practices required on A. Rate the degree to which the training program develops work habits that coincide with work habits required on the job.
 B. Rate the emphasis placed upon ethical practices.

-POSSIBLE DOCUMENTS: A. - B. The evaluation team will conduct a visual inspection.
-Describe attendance policy, etc.

-7.9 RELATED INSTRUCTION

-Instruction in related mathematics, science, communications, and interpersonal relations should be provided and coordinated with ongoing instruction in the training program.
+POSSIBLE DOCUMENTS: A. - B. The evaluation team will conduct a visual inspecti attendance policy, etc. on.
+Describe 7.9 RELATED INSTRUCTION Instruction in related mathematics, science, communications, and interpersonal relation and coordinated with ongoing instruction in the training program.
+7.9 s should be provided